 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

-The Project is likely to result in wildlife habitat loss and alteration, blockage of movements of mammals, disturbance, and changes in human activity and access due to construction and operation of the Project.
+The Project will result in wildlife habitat loss and alteration, blockage of movements of mammals, disturbance, and changes in human activity and access due to construction and operation of the Project.
 Bears often pose management challenges for large development projects in Alaska because of their attraction to areas of human activity and associated waste-handling facilities; proper disposal of anthropogenic wastes is important for minimizing such problems.

 The bear study addresses the following direct, indirect, and cumulative effects of the project (AEA 2011):